schleuder/schleuder-cli/README.md

     SCHLEUDER_CLI_CONFIG=/usr/local/etc/schleuder-cli.yml schleuder-cli ...

 The configuration file specifies how to connect to the Schleuder API.
-To see an example have a look at the [defaults file](/etc/schleuder-cli.yml).
+If it doesn't exist, it will be filled with the default settings.

-If you didn't change the defaults in the Schleuder configuration file you don't need a configuration file for SchleuderCli.
+The default settings will work out of the box with the default settings of Schleuder if both are running on the same host.
+To connect via a network you have to setup transport encryption as described in [the online documentation](https://schleuder.nadir.org/docs/).

 Usage
 -----